ramizrkhan/flutter-my_first_app/README.md

 10] Changed Map questionIndex logic using ternary operator on widget <br />
 # 19/09/2019
-1] Splitting app in to widget Separated Question widget in Quiz from main file and shown Result in another widget
+1] Splitting app in to widget Separated Question widget in Quiz from main file and shown Result in another widget 2] Added score in a _questions list answers Map , Score calculated , used getter and if else ladder , added reset button .